Spike-frequency and h-current based adaptation are dynamically equivalent in a Wilson-Cowan field model: Introduction

 Spatially extended neural field models are a convenient computational approach for investigating the propagation features of traveling waves.
 They inherit a description of space through spatial convolution, which effectively describes distance-dependent connectivity profiles in continuous space \cite{Bressloff2012, Ermentrout1998, Ermentrout2010mathematical_book}.
 Depending on their set-up, neural field models can produce periodic traveling waves \cite{Budzinskiy2020}.
 For the one-population model of integrate-and-fire neurons with synaptic inputs on a continuous one-dimensional space of \cite{Erazo-Toscano2023}, analytical predictions align with numerical simulations showing that the speed of traveling waves fluctuates over space when there is a subset of tightly coupled neurons.
 In \cite{Omelchenko2024}, traveling waves emerge in a system of quadratic integrate-and-fire neurons with nonlocal synaptic coupling as the synaptic coupling strength is increased.
 Generally speaking, the emergence of spatio-temporal patterns relies on the underlying dynamical state of the model system.
 Suitable parameterizations can be identified by a Turing instability analysis performed in the Fourier domain.
 This analysis is most often performed in systems comprised of either a single neural population (e.g.,\ \cite{Coombes2005, Quabbaj2009}) or two coupled populations of excitatory and inhibitory neurons (e.g.,\ \cite{Harris2018, Wyller2007}).

 One frequently used model is the Wilson-Cowan model which was first introduced in \cite{WilsonCowan1972} in its mass model version, i.e.,\ without a spatial domain.
 The mass model version displays a rich variety of emergent dynamics and has previously been used to investigate SFA-driven SOs, either with \cite{Dimulescu2025, Levenstein2019} or without inhibition \cite{Torao2021}.
 In its original form, comprising of one excitatory and one inhibitory population of neurons without SFA \cite{Bressloff2010}, the dynamical landscape of this model remains fairly similar when both SFA and inhibition are included, when only SFA is present, or when both are absent.
 A regime of oscillations (e.g.,\ emerging due to a Hopf instability) is at the corner end of a regime of bistability, where a stable up- and down-state coexist.
+Modified versions of the model have been constructed that include finer biophysical detail, e.g., synaptic plasticity; while maintaining the systems dimension at two differential equations as in \cite{Trabocchi2025}, and the model has even found applications in the machine learning field \cite{Marino2025}.